 The Witch of Wall Street

-Miserly behaviour crosses the gender barrier.
+Miserly behaviour can cross the gender barrier.

 The National Parks Service says of her, "Although Hetty was brilliant in her investing skills, she is most remembered for her excessive ‘Yankee’ frugality."

 There are many stories, of varying reliability, about her penny-pinching nature.
-However, most agree that to save on soap she only had the hem of her dress (she only owned one such garment at a time) laundered and that she worked out of a bank lobby to avoid paying rent on an office.
+However, most agree that, to save on soap, she only had the hem of her dress (she only owned one such garment at a time) laundered and that she worked out of a bank lobby to avoid paying rent on an office.

 But, her stinginess cost her 14-year-old son a limb.
-He had dislocated his knee and Hetty refused to pay doctors 50 cents to attend to it.
-When gangrene set in the boy’s leg had to be amputated.
+He had dislocated his knee, and Hetty refused to pay doctors 50 cents to attend to it.
+When gangrene set in, the boy’s leg had to be amputated.

 The National Parks Service says her fortune when she died was $17 billion in today’s money.
 It "was divided equally between her two children, Ned and Sylvia, who gave or willed every cent to friends and charity."